-2018 was a landmark year after a series of high-profile corporate failures drew intense public and political scrutiny of the audit sector, with the collapse of Carillion a watershed moment for the profession.
+2018 and 2019 were landmark years after a series of high-profile corporate failures drew intense public and political scrutiny of the audit sector, with the collapse of Carillion a watershed moment for the profession.
 Find more information on ICAEW’s contribution to the public debate and engagement with politicians, policymakers and academics on reforming the audit market.

 ICAEW’s audit-related Brexit Guidance is intended to help auditors of SMEs deal with current Brexit-related uncertainties associated with a potential no-deal exit as they affect 31 December 2018 and 31 March 2019 audits.